-While the Penn State Schuylkill prefers that community members promptly report all crimes and other emergencies directly to Police Services, we also recognize that some may prefer to report to other individuals or University offices.
-The Clery Act recognizes certain University officials and offices as "Campus Security Authorities (CSA)."
-The act defines these individuals as "official of an institution who has significant responsibility for student and campus activities, including, but not limited to, student housing, student discipline, and campus judicial proceedings.
-An official is defined as any person who has the authority and the duty to take action or respond to particular issues on behalf of the institution."
+While the University prefers that community members promptly report all crimes and other emergencies directly to the Carlisle Borough Police Department at 911 or 717-249-1212, we also recognize that some may prefer to report incidents to University offices.
+The Clery Act recognizes certain University officials and offices as "Campus Security Authorities" (CSA).
+The act defines these individuals, among other individuals, as "An official of an institution who has significant responsibility for student and campus activities, including, but not limited to, student housing, student discipline, and campus judicial proceedings.
+An official is defined as a person who has the authority and the duty to take action or respond to particular issues on behalf of the institution."

-While the University has identified several CSAs at Penn State Schuylkill, we officially designate the following offices as places where campus community members should report crimes:
+While the University has identified several CSAs at The Dickinson School of Law, we officially designate the following offices as places where campus community members should report crimes: